The information on this page is derived from

 color] in our own collections."

-RET: The nrITS sequence derived from the Minnesota
+RET: The nrITS sequences derived from all non-QU&3acute;bec

-collection (Tulloss ) is a very good match to the
+collections (Tulloss ) are very good matches to the

 sequence derived from Lamoureux 2197.
 Further